rkulla/pydiction/README.md

 Tips
 ====
 - If you want to have case-insensitive menu searches, :set ignorecase.
 Otherwise :set noic.
 Or add them to your vimrc.

+- SnipMate and Pydiction make a great team, but they both use the Tab key to complete.
+This is easy to fix, by adding the following to your .vimrc file:

+    " Remap snipmate's trigger key from tab to <C-J>
+    imap <C-J> <Plug>snipMateNextOrTrigger
+    smap <C-J> <Plug>snipMateNextOrTrigger

+now `cl[Tab]` will use Pydiction to complete "class" and `cl<C-J>` will use the snipmate snippet for class.

 - Say you create a custom object, called `S` by doing something like: